jon-harper/jon-harper.github.io/docs/abs/about.md

 </figcaption>
 </figure>

-Raw ABS and other thermoplastics are distributed as pellets of plastic *resin* commonly called *nurdles*.
-Manufacturers melt the resin, optionally adding colorants or other additives to modify the appearance and other properties of the final product.
+ABS and other thermoplastics are distributed as pellets of plastic *resin* commonly called *nurdles*.
+Manufacturers melt this base resin, adding colorants or other additives to modify the appearance and properties of the final product.
+From there, the molten ABS is formed into shape and cooled.

-Once melted, the ABS is formed into shape; for FDM filament manufacturers, this means stretching the material into *filament* (long, thin cylinders of a uniform diameter) and rolling it on to spools.
+For FDM filament manufacturers, the molten ABS is stretched into long, thin cylinders of a uniform diameter called *filament* and rolled on to spools.

 <figure markdown>
 ![a roll of Orange Prusament filament](img/filament.jpg)